-Reversing Trump, Pentagon to release new transgender policy
+Reversing Trump, Pentagon releases new transgender policies

 Biden’s executive order overturned the Trump policy and immediately prohibited any service member from being forced out of the military on the basis of gender identity.
 Defense Secretary Lloyd Austin then gave the Pentagon two months to finalize the more detailed regulations that the military services will follow.

 The new rules also prohibit discrimination based on gender identity.
-Their expected release Wednesday coincides with International Transgender Day of Visibility.
+Their release Wednesday coincides with International Transgender Day of Visibility, and they will take effect in 30 days.
+Kirby said that will give the military services the time they need to update their policies and provide guidance to commanders.

 Austin has also called for a reexamination of the records of service members who were discharged or denied reenlistment because of gender identity issues under the previous policy.
-Results of that review have not been released.
+Stephanie Miller, the director of military accession policy, told reporters there is no data yet on how many people that may be.

 After Donald Trump took office, however, his administration delayed the enlistment date and called for additional study.
 A few weeks later, Trump caught military leaders by surprise, tweeting that the government wouldn’t accept or allow transgender people to serve “in any capacity” in the military.